How it works

 Is there a fee to search the registry?

-A $29 search fee is required to access the will registry.
-This fee maintains the registry and protects the security and privacy of all information.
+A $49 search fee is required to access the will registry.
+This fee helps maintain the registry and ensures the security and privacy of all information.
+Please note that the fee applies regardless of search results and does not guarantee that a will matching your search criteria will be found.

 How do I search for a will?